 2. Go to a meeting:

 You are not alone.
 You are not the only person that dislikes Father’s Day or has a bad relationship with their father.
-Attend a support group meeting and express how you’re feeling with other individuals that feel the same way.
+Attend a support group meeting and express how you feel with other individuals who feel the same way.